Drvanon/DABS/README.md

 # DABS - Dorstijn Automated Building System
-DABS is an automated building system for C/CPP projects.
+DABS is an automated building system for C/C++ projects.
+(Currently the cpp part is still uder construction.)
 It uses [ninja](https://ninja-build.org/) as a back-end to actually do the building of the files, while providing a cli interface for the generating of the file.